advancedtelematic/aktualizr/actions.md

     - [x] Partial verification secondaries can verify Uptane metadata (uptane_secondary_test.cc)
   - [x] Support OPC-UA secondaries (opcuabridge_messaging_test.cc, opcuabridge_secondary_update_test.cc, run_opcuabridge_ostree_repo_sync_test.sh)

-## Expected action sequences
+### Expected action sequences

-TODO: this is just the list of sequences currently covered.
-It is likely that there are more worth testing.
+This is just the list of sequences currently covered.
+It is likely that there are more worth testing, but these tests are expensive.

 - [x] Automatic control.
 Initialize -> CheckUpdates -> no updates -> no further action or events (aktualizr_test.cc)
 - [x] Automatic control.
 Initialize -> UptaneCycle -> updates downloaded and installed for primary and secondary (aktualizr_test.cc)